Vitsaxaki v. Skaneateles Central School District

 Description: Officials at the Skaneateles Central School District in New York began treating a middle-school girl as a boy without her mother’s knowledge or consent.

-“Parents, not the government, have the right to direct the upbringing, education, and health care of their children,” said ADF Senior Counsel Kate Anderson, director of ADF’s Center for Parental Rights.
-“Parents should be able to drop their kids off at school without fear that school staff will conceal critical information or cut them out of weighty decisions with the potential for life-long impact on their kids.
-The Skaneateles Central School District policy in this lawsuit betrays the trust of parents like Mrs. Vitsaxaki and violates their fundamental rights.
-Not only that, it violates Mrs. Vitsaxaki’s right to exercise her Christian faith by raising her daughter consistent with her sincerely held religious beliefs about human nature, gender, and identity, among other topics.
-Because school officials concealed their actions from Mrs. Vitsaxaki, they prevented her from helping her daughter at a time when she needed her mother’s loving guidance most.
-Schools shouldn’t hide important information from parents.”
+“Parents have the right to direct the upbringing, education, and health care of their children without government meddling,” said ADF Senior Counsel Kate Anderson, director of ADF’s Center for Parental Rights.
+“Parents should be able to drop their kids off at school without fear that school staff will conceal critical information or cut them out of weighty decisions about their own children.
+The district policy in this lawsuit betrays the trust of parents like Mrs. Vitsaxaki and violates their fundamental rights, something we’re urging the 2nd Circuit to correct.”

-When Mrs. Vitsaxaki confronted school officials, they defended their actions, citing district policy.
-Mrs. Vitsaxaki felt she had no choice but to pull her daughter from in-person schooling and finish the school year online.
-During this time, some staff continued to refer to her daughter by a masculine name even after Mrs. Vitsaxaki told them to stop.
+When Vitsaxaki confronted school officials, they defended their actions, citing district policy.
+Vitsaxaki felt she had no choice but to pull her daughter from in-person schooling and finish the school year online.
+During this time, some staff continued to refer to her daughter by a masculine name even after Vitsaxaki told them to stop.
 The following school year, she enrolled her daughter at a private school in Syracuse, 25 miles from their home.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.